-Apple Day 2015 was held at Bowling Park Community Orchard on Sunday 18th October
+Apple Day 2016 will be held at Bowling Park Community Orchard on Sunday 16th October; 12 noon until 4pm

-The stalls and activities included orchard apples for sale, fresh apple juice, cakes, tea and coffee for sale (proceeds to help cover cost of the day), chutneys and jam for sale (proceeds towards the running costs of the orchard), horticultural advice and trees for sale, apple identification, activities and games and music.
+The stalls and activities will include orchard apples for sale, fresh apple juice, cakes, tea and coffee for sale (proceeds to help cover cost of the day), chutneys and jam for sale (proceeds towards the running costs of the orchard), horticultural advice and trees for sale (tbc), apple identification by Anne lee from Northern Fruit Group, activities and games and music (tbc).

 ________________________________________________________________________Have a read of this short report from 2014 to get a feel fo what to expect this year - the format wll be the same; activties on offer but an emphasis on visitors doing things on their own as well.

 Apple Day 2014 was held on Sunday 12th October, and despite being scaled down and only advertised a few weeks ahead of the event, it still attracted nearly 400 people.

 The sun shone and it was a pleasantly warm autumn afternoon.
 There was a full range of activities celebrating food, horticulture and customs, but their was more emphasis on visitors doing things for themselves this year.

 There were plently of cakes on sale, but we encouraged people to bring their own picnic.
 There were games and activities, but some were just laid out ready for people to do on their own.